 Can a woman have soaked fenugreek seeds during pregnancy?

-Pregnant women are consuming fenugreek daily in these countries without ever suffering from miscarriages, but the problem lies with the amount, for example, small amounts of fenugreek powder found in curry preparations is completely safe, however taking fenugreek supplements or massive amounts of fenugreek, like two tablespoons a day may be extremely dangerous.
+Pregnant women are consuming fenugreek daily in these countries without ever suffering from miscarriages.
+Still, the problem lies with the amount; for example, small amounts of fenugreek powder found in curry preparations are completely safe, however taking fenugreek supplements or massive amounts of fenugreek, like two tablespoons a day may be extremely dangerous.

 Better yet, do not have any fenugreek.

-When I was preganant, as I have told you before, my mother-in-law advised me to stay away from fenugreek and other spices such as cinnamon, fennel, nutmeg and cloves, in fact, in my family, all women believe that these spices are very dangerous to consume when pregnant, so, I was ordered to avoid them and my pregnancy went very well.
+In fact, in my family, all women believe that these spices are very dangerous to consume when pregnant, so I was ordered to avoid them, and my pregnancy went very well.

 So, better safe than sorry, never consume fenugreek when pregnant, if you have to, like in curry preparations, then once a week or a month is more than enough, otherwise, stay away from it.